Hugh Pollard (intelligence officer)

-Major Hugh Bertie Campbell Pollard (born London 6 January 1888: died Midhurst district March, 1966) was an author, journalist, adventurer, firearms expert, and a British SOE officer.
+Major Hugh Bertie Campbell Pollard (6 January 1888 in London – March 1966 in Midhurst district) was an author, journalist, adventurer, firearms expert, and a British SOE officer.
 He is chiefly known for his intelligence work during the Irish War of Independence and for the events of July 1936, when he and Cecil Bebb flew General Francisco Franco from the Canary Islands to Morocco, thereby helping to trigger the outbreak of the Spanish Civil War.
 He served his country in both World Wars and was the author of many published works on weaponry, in particular on sporting firearms.

 Early life

 Hugh Bertie Campbell Pollard was born in London on 6 January 1888, the son of the physician Joseph Pollard.

 At nine years of age he was sent to Westminster School as a day boy, but spent much of his time on his grandfather's estate in Hertfordshire, where he became an expert shot and first developed what became a lifelong interest in hunting and firearms.
 At fifteen years of age he left Westminster and joined the engineering firm Armstrong Whitworth.
 Until 1908 he attended the Crystal Palace School of Practical Engineering.